SLISEMAP: Supervised dimensionality reduction through local explanations: Experiments

 \subsection{Subset sampling}

-With large datasets the quadratic scaling of {\sc slisemap}, see \autoref{sec:complexity}, can become problematic.
-A solution is to run {\sc slisemap} on a subset of the data, and then post-hoc add the unseen data items, whenever necessary, see \autoref{sec:adding}.
-With larger subsets we expect better results, but with diminishing return after the dataset is sufficiently covered.
+With large datasets, the quadratic scaling of {\sc slisemap}, see \autoref{sec:complexity}, can become problematic.
+One solution is to run {\sc slisemap} on a random subset of the data, and then, post hoc, add unseen data items whenever necessary (see \autoref{sec:adding}).
+With larger subsets, we expect better results, but with diminishing returns after the dataset is sufficiently covered.

-To investigate how much data is needed we randomly select $2000$ data items from the large datasets, of which we let $1000$ be left unseen and train {\sc slisemap} solutions on increasing fractions of the remaining $1000$ data items.
-Then we \emph{individually} add the unseen data items, using \slisemapnewf from \autoref{alg:slisemap}, and calculate the loss for \emph{only} the unseen data items.
+To investigate how much data are needed, we randomly select $1000$ data items from the large datasets to be unseen test data and train {\sc slisemap} solutions on increasing numbers of data items sampled from the remaining data.
+Then, we add the unseen data items, using \slisemapnewf from \autoref{alg:slisemap}.
+We repeat this process ten times for each dataset and compare the fidelity, \autoref{eq:fidelity1}, between the training data and the test data.

 The results can be seen in \autoref{fig:subset}.
-We see that for most of these datasets just a couple of hundred data items are needed for the results to converge.
-Since the new items are individually optimised their loss might not match the loss of the existing items, but here we see them get fairly close.
+If the training dataset is too small, then the local models tend to overfit, but for most datasets, only a couple of hundred data items are needed to stabilise the results.
+This also coincides with the fidelities of the unseen test data approaching the fidelities of the training data.